Adolar0042/warden/README.md

 preferred_flow = "authcode"
 ```

 If you want to use this purely as a credential helper without profiles, you can set `oauth_only = true` in the `oauth.toml` file.
-This will make Warden stateless, meaning it won't store tokens in the keyring.
+This will make warden stateless, meaning it won't store tokens in the keyring.
 Each Git credential request will trigger a fresh OAuth flow.

 I recommend adding the git credential cache to your `~/.gitconfig` to avoid having to log in for every Git operation:
 ```toml